 To serve, divide the overnight oats in between 2 serving bowls or jars and then, garnish with more cherries and chopped almonds.
 Enjoy!

-- If using frozen cherries, then look for a bag of sweet cherries.
+- Frozen cherries: look for a bag of sweet cherries.
 Your grocery store might keep frozen sour cherries, which I think works better for pies where you add more sweetener to the recipe.
 A mix of sweet + sour cherries should be ok (sold at Hannaford), but you might have to adjust the amount of maple syrup to compensate.

 - The bright red color you will get once just blended will likely fade away to a paler color overnight, which is a bummer but an expected process due to the oxidation of the cherries (fruit's exposure to oxygen).
 You can appreciate this simply by watching my quick video or having a peak at my in-process pictures...
 While the appearance might change overtime, know that the taste and nutritional value of the overnight oats will remain the same!